 If you're just looking to keep these beetles away from your party or social gathering, putting a screen around your porch or investing in a mosquito tent is another good way to keep these unwanted guests out of your event.
 Otherwise, just be nice to them and they'll likely fly away just as quickly as they came.

-Travel During Verde Root Beetle Season
+Travel During Palo Verde Root Beetle Season

 Otherwise, these beetles are really only troublesome in that they look frighteningly similar to cockroaches.
-Their mating season is also relatively short, but be aware that you'll likely encounter many of these beetles if you're in the Arizona desert during the months of June through August, be prepared.
+Their mating season is also relatively short, but be aware that you'll likely encounter many of these beetles if you're in the Arizona desert during the months of June through August, so be prepared.

 The best way to avoid these beetles during monsoon season is to go to more indoor restaurants and bars and stay away from parks around dusk when these bugs are most active.